R-Ladies-Paris/.github/profile/README.md

 👯 We are always open to collaborating on R-related subjects!

-📫 How to reach us: paris@rladies.org
+📫 How to reach out to us: paris@rladies.org